alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-23-rspec-testing-a-simple-ruby-script.md

 end
 ~~~

 Did you also note the syntax change after the expect call?
-When we expect a call to raise an exception, that call must be protected inside a block { ... }.
-If it wasn’t so protected, the raise call would cause Rspec itself to exit, which isn’t what we want.
+When I expect a call to raise an exception, that call must be protected inside a block { ... }.
+If it wasn’t so protected, the raise call would cause Rspec itself to exit, which isn’t what I want.

 ## Using fixtures
 Let’s extend the script a bit (checkout 0.0.4) so that it reads times from a YAML-formatted data file.

-Assume we have a file spec/fixtures/good.yml that looks like this (the reason for this file name and path will be explained below):
+Assume I have a file spec/fixtures/good.yml that looks like this (the reason for this file name and path will be explained below):

 ~~~ yaml
 ---